 It would be a crime if we talked about yum cha and did not mention Grand Harbour Restaurant.
 One of the first yum cha restaurants to open in Auckland, this establishment is considered an undisputed OG.
 For almost 20 years, Grand Harbour has been drawing people to Viaduct Harbour, and it’s still going strong.
-Although every dish at Grand Harbour is nothing short of divine, the oysters with salted egg sauce are the show stopper.
-The oyster remains snug in its shell and is drowning in a creamy and rich sauce that work to balance its fresh ocean flavours.
+Although every dish at Grand Harbour is divine, the oysters with salted egg sauce are a showstopper.
+The oyster remains snug in its shell and is doused in a creamy, rich sauce that works to balance its fresh ocean flavours.
 Another unmissable dish is the egg tarts — offering some of the flakiest, most buttery pastry in town.

 Tempura prawn rice rolls

 North Shore locals don’t always have to cross bridges to satisfy their yum cha cravings, with Asian Wok in Browns Bay offering a wide selection of modern and creative dishes.
 Our favourite is the tempura prawn rice rolls.
-This dish is similar to the prawn chee cheong fun that was mentioned above, but instead of steamed prawns, the rice rolls wrap around deep-fried prawns which have a golden crisp exterior to contrast the soft noodle sheet.
+This dish is similar to prawn chee cheong fun (mentioned below), but instead of steamed prawns, the rice rolls wrap around deep-fried prawns which have a golden crisp exterior to contrast the soft noodle sheet.
 Asian Wok also does a remarkable shu mai that is filled with juicy pork and more prawns than we’ve seen anywhere else.

 Grand Park Restaurant

-Located in the heart of Epsom, the sister restaurant of Grand Harbour — Grand Park may have entered the Auckland yum cha scene four years after its iconic sibling, but that’s not to say it’s not any less spectacular.
+Located in the heart of Epsom, the sister restaurant of Grand Harbour — Grand Park may have entered the Auckland yum cha scene four years after its iconic sibling, but that’s not to say it’s any less spectacular.
 Grand Park provides a huge variety of dishes, ensuring that there is something for everyone to enjoy.
 Named after their curvy shapes (and NOT their contents), the shark fin dumplings are a firm favourite among Grand Park regulars.
-Despite the fact that these iterations contain no shark meat, it is true that up until the 1980s in China, real shark was used.
-Now the shark fins have been replaced with thin noodles along with shrimp, crabs and an assortment of mushrooms.
+These iterations contain no shark meat, instead filled with thin noodles along with shrimp, crab and an assortment of mushrooms.